Dizziness and Imbalance in Children

 Balance and dizziness disorders in children can be hard to recognize and diagnose.
 A key reason is children may not have the words to describe what they are feeling.
 In the meantime, you may think your child is clumsy, uncoordinated, lazy, or simply not paying attention.
 Your child may first be diagnosed with behavioural or learning problems.

 Your child’s family doctor or pediatrician can sort out if your child is feeling light-headed or faint rather than having true vertigo (spinning sensation).
-Vertigo usually suggests a problem with the vestibular system.
-Vestibular disorders in children are often diagnosed by a specialist such as an audiologist, otolaryngologist, (an ear, nose and throat or ENT doctor) or neurologist.
+Most children with vestibular disorders do not have vertigo.
+This is particularly the case when the vestibular impairment is present at birth (congenital) or affects both ears (bilateral vestibulopathy).

 The main difference between how children and adults are diagnosed is that a caregiver must be relied on to give the medical history.
 The doctor will ask you questions about when your child’s symptoms started, how long they last, how often they happen, what other conditions your child has or has had in the past, and what medications they are taking.
 It may help to keep a diary of your child’s symptoms.